apache/trafficcontrol/docs/source/api/deliveryservice_server_capabilities.rst

 Request Structure
 -----------------
-:deliveryServiceID: The Delivery Service's ID to associate
+:deliveryServiceID: The :term:`Delivery Service`'s ID to associate
 :serverCapability:  The Server Capability's name to associate

 .. code-block:: http